Compression of the brain – a condition called

 - keep them supported in a comfortable resting position and

-- regularly monitor and record vital signs – level of
+- regularly monitor and record vital signs – breathing, level of

-response, pulse, and breathing – until medical help
+response, and pulse – until medical help arrives.

 If the casualty is unconscious:

 - Open the airway using the jaw thrust method and check breathing

 compressions and rescue breaths if necessary

 - If the casualty is breathing, try to maintain the airway in the

 These hints are no substitute for thorough knowledge of first